How to make a sequencer (it's easy!)

 Maintaining sync at startup

 When the radio is switched on, the retract state and switch must be in sync otherwise the servos will jump suddenly, potentially causing a clash.
-(This is not a limitation of this particular sequencing method... it's because our radios have no way of knowing the actual position of the servos!)
+(This is not a limitation of the sequencing method... it's because our radios have no way of knowing the actual position of the servos.)

 To ensure a safe switch-on: (a) always put the u/c in the same state (retracted or deployed) before switching off, and (b) always put the retract switch in the corresponding state when the radio is switched on - use EdgeTX's startup checks to remind you.